 Harvard’s high school programs allow you to take real courses along with college students and actually earn college credit.

 You’ll be able to learn about subjects they don’t teach within your high school curriculum, study with Harvard faculty, have use of Harvard labs and other state-of-the-art libraries and equipment.

 While you’re there, you’ll meet other students from around the work, attend college prep events and participate in fun and exciting activities.

-The program is open to high school students graduating in 2014, 2015 or 2014 who meet the application and admission criteria (see the web site for details; linked below).
+The program is open to high school students who meet the application and admission criteria (see the web site for details; linked below).

 Financial aid is available for qualifying students.

 University of Florida – Humanities and the Sunshine State

 Humanities and Sunshine State: (Re)Discovering Florida’s Waters is described as “a one-week residential academic program [in June] for rising high school juniors and seniors that explores what the humanities teach us about the cultural, social, and economic significance of water in Florida life.